-CHABAHIVA Trust developed an HIV Youth Peer Educator programme in cooperation with the Field Band Foundation to strengthen their life skills curriculum.
+CHABAHIVA Trust developed an HIV Youth Peer Educator programme through CABSA.
+This is implemented in cooperation with the Field Band Foundation to strengthen their life skills curriculum.
+Members of local Field Bands are the first beneficiaries while their families, friends and local communities also benefit.

-While the Field Band Foundation is being supported by various businesses in South Africa and each individual Band also has at least one supporting local business, the CHABAHIVA Trust brings the support of the Waldensian Church to benefit band members and their communities through health education with a preventative and holistic approach.
+While the Field Band Foundation is being supported by various businesses in South Africa and each individual Band also has at least one supporting local business, the CHABAHIVA Trust brings the support of the Waldensian Church to benefit band members and their communities.
+Relationships are also built with nearby churches and businesses with the aim to involve them.
+The local Department of Health is seen as crucial partner.

 The first year of successful implementation was during 2016 when the programme was put into practice in the Springs Field Band.